 A DIY gift is a great way to tell someone you love them and is often appreciated much more than something you spent your hard-earned pennies on.
 What about a brownie in a jar, homemade coffee syrup or a photo calendar?

 Every town has one - that house which is completely covered in Christmas lights!
+This year, people are going all out to get in the Christmas spirit.
 Go for a stroll around your neighbourhood and try to find it, or pick your favourite Christmas lights in your area.
 A lovely thing to do to get out of the house on a chilly, dark December evening!

 Grab your boxsets or hunt through Netflix and find all the Christmas episodes of your favourite TV shows.
 We recommend the Friends episode “The one with the Holiday Armadillo”.
 Guaranteed to get you in the mood!